Skip to content

 Why It Works

-Separating what we are trying to do (task ledger) from what we did (progress ledger) makes the plan an explicit, revisable artefact rather than an implicit chain.
-On open-ended problems the plan is the unknown, so the system needs somewhere to backtrack to without losing earlier facts — the ledgers fill that role the way open and closed lists do in classical planning-as-search.
-The five-question inner loop forces the manager to verify forward progress at every step instead of inheriting the implicit assumption — common to group-chat — that the next turn is productive (arxiv:2411.04468 §3.1–3.2).
+Separating what we are trying to do (task ledger) from what we did (progress ledger) makes the plan an explicit, revisable artefact rather than an implicit chain — somewhere to backtrack without losing earlier facts, the way open and closed lists serve classical planning-as-search.
+The five-question inner loop forces the manager to verify forward progress at every step instead of assuming — as group-chat does — that the next turn is productive (arxiv:2411.04468 §3.1–3.2).
 The stall counter converts replan-or-continue from a judgement call into a deterministic gate.

 How It Differs from Adjacent Patterns